devloco/create-react-wptheme/README.md

         -   **You can revoke write access after the setup has completed.**
         -   Interested (paranoid?) about what it's doing?
 Check out the file: `<your theme folder name>/index.php`
     -   When that's done the theme tells you to `Please restart the Nodejs watcher now...`
-    -   To do that, go back to your command prompt where you first ran `npm run wpstart` or `yarn wpstart` and rerun that same command again.
+    -   To do that, go back to your command prompt where you first ran `npm run wpstart` and rerun that same command again.
 -   In a few seconds you should see your browser load with the standard create-react-app page, but it's running as a WordPress theme!

 ## Coding with React